-About 20 years ago I was involved in the feasibility study and initial engineering for the Diavik open pit mine in the Northwest Territories.
-As you can see from the current photo, groundwater inflows were going to be a potential issue.
+From 1997 to 2000 I was involved in the feasibility study and initial engineering for the Diavik open pit mine in the Northwest Territories.
+As you can see from the photo on the right, groundwater inflows were going to be a potential mining issue.

-Predictions of mine inflow quantity and quality were required as part of the project design.
-Also integral to the operating plan were geotechnical issues, wall freezing issues, and methods for handling the seepage water.
+Predictions of mine inflow quantity and quality were required as part of the project design and permitting.
+Also integral to the mine operating plan were geotechnical issues, wall freezing issues, and methods for handling the seepage water.

 A good thing Rio Tinto was a 60% owner and the operator